 BC6H format has the same GPU memory requirements as DXT5.

-Here is the list of encoding schemes and their texture compression3D Graphics hardware requires Textures to be compressed in specialised formats which are optimized for fast Texture sampling.
+Here is the list of encoding schemes and their texture compression3D Graphics hardware requires Textures to be compressed in specialized formats which are optimized for fast Texture sampling.
 More info

 See in Glossary formats per target platform: